Mon-Fri: 8:30am-7pm

 Chronic health conditions

-We recommend annual blood and urine tests for animals over ten years old to screen for age related diseases such as diabetes, kidney disease, liver disease and tumours.
+We recommend annual blood and urine tests for animals seven years and older to screen for age related diseases such as diabetes, kidney disease, liver disease and tumours.
 With many of these conditions, the animal may not show symptoms until the disease is well advanced and they are in a significant amount of pain, so screening for them with a blood and urine test is a quick, easy and pain free way to pick up on these conditions early.

 Arthritis

-Arthritis is a common (and painful) disease for senior dogs but it can be easily managed with changes at home and various medications.
+Arthritis is a common (and painful) disease for senior dogs but it can be easily managed with changes at home, a senior diet, joint support nutraceuticals and various medications.
 Common signs of arthritis include a slower walking pace, stiffness when getting up, or lower activity levels.

 Lumps and bumps